hazelcast/hazelcast-python-client/README.md

 `hazelcast-member` is a tool to download and run Hazelcast IMDG members easily.

-You can find the installation guides for various platforms below.
+You can find the installation instructions for various platforms in the following sections.

-##### Installation Guide for Mac OS X
+##### Installing on Mac OS X

 If you have brew installed, run the following commands to install this tool: